gavinmcfarland/mole/README.md

-Phenotype is a platform agnostic design system generator.
+Mole is a platform agnostic design system generator.
 It allows you to create and manage your design system in a way that suites you.
 It's capable of handling simple design tokens for use in different platforms like iOS, Android and the web, to, entire CSS frameworks made of utility classes.

 ## How does it work?